TeamREPENTOGON/REPENTOGON/docs/docs/ColorParams.md

 ___
 ### GetDuration () {: aria-label='Functions' }
 #### int GetDuration ( ) {: .copyable aria-label='Functions' }
+Defines the time in update frames that these parameters should last.
+Has no effect on how many frames are left, but does affect fadeout speed (calculated as `Lifespan / Duration`) if `Fadeout` is enabled.

 ___
 ### GetFadeout () {: aria-label='Functions' }